shirlevi12/eks-workshop2/README.md

 # Kubernetes WordPress & MariaDB Deployment on EKS

 This repository contains Kubernetes configuration files to deploy a WordPress application and a MariaDB database on an Amazon EKS cluster.
-Below is an explanation of the key components involved in the deployment.

 ## Prerequisites